santoshvijapure/DS_with_hacktoberfest/README.md

 * Add your name to the `CONTRIBUTORS.md` file
 * Add a profile page to the `profiles` directory
-* build your favourite  Data Structure(vanilla version) in your favourite language and add it to the respected language folder.
+* build your favourite  Data Structure(vanilla version) in your favourite language and add it to the respective language folder.
 * if the folder of your language is not available then create a new folder and add your code in it.

 Choose one or all, make a pull request for your work and wait for it to be merged!